tomimick/restpie3/README.md

 performs database migrations and restarts the Python server.
 All in just 4 seconds.
 This makes the core dev/test loop really fast.

+You can also ignore fabfile.py and just run ./rsync.sh.

 In any case, this is just an optional script.
 If you have a big environment, you most likely have a Continous Integration / Deployment solution in place.